RohithKKannan/AWSUnity/README.md

  AWS DynamoDB with Serverless backend integration in Unity

 ### Backend for AWS Lambda
- NodeJS backend system for AWS Lambda  <br>
+ NodeJS backend system for AWS Lambda  <br> <br>
  Made using reference from this youtube video https://youtu.be/mgkgQtMplPY by Felix Yu  <br>

- Make use of the AWSUnityIntegration.pdf file to get started with setting up your databse and backend on AWS
+ Make use of the AWSUnityIntegration.pdf file to get started with setting up your databse and serverless backend on AWS.
+You should have logged into AWS console to make use of the many different services.

 ### UserScoreboard Unity Project
  A simple Unity project with simple UI register, login and profile panels  <br>
  Also has the WebHandler script which sends respective UnityWebRequests to obtain data from DynamoDB

-## Update
+## Update v1.1
  Added two new endpoints  <br>
 	1. Update <br>
 	2. Score <br>